-Day 19- As Genesis 22:4-10 details Abraham's preparations for the final sacrifice, we can only imagine what anguish might have been going through his mind and heart.
-Yet, Abraham had already in his life time witnessed our God, who can perform the impossible.
+Day 19- Read Genesis 22:4-10 which details Abraham's preparations for the final sacrifice.
+We can only imagine what anguish might have been going through his mind and heart.
+Yet, Abraham had already in his life time witnessed God perform the impossible.
 What did he now reason in this moment of great trial?

 Day 20- Abraham was sure in his heart that God could raise Isaac from the dead if He wanted to.
 What did this confidence enable him to do?

 What had he told his servants before heading up the mountain?

 Day 21- Why does God allow Satan to tempt us and why does He Himself at times seem to initiate trials?

 Day 22- Despite the pain and suffering these temptations and trials might bring us, what can we be assured of?

 I Corinthians 10:13 / 2 Peter 2:9